Adam SmithPersonal Injury Lawyer | Board Certified Workers' Compensation Specialist

 Adam is an active member of the North Carolina Advocates of Justice, and served as Vice-Chair of the Products Liability Section in the past.
 He has been a speaker at numerous Continuing Legal Education events.
 His past presentations include “Admissibility of Evidence in Personal Injury Trials,” “Battery Ingestion Injuries,” and “Bulletproofing Your Expert from Daubert Attacks”.
 Trialbriefs magazine has also published his work.
 His writing credits include “Products Liability Claims, In Camouflage” and “Evidence, Getting It In or Keeping It Out”.

-Adam holds a prestigious AV Preeminent peer-review rating by Martindale-Hubbell.
+Adam holds a prestigious AV Preeminent peer-review rating by Martindale-Hubbell, their highest level of recognition.
 The basis of this ranking is peer reviews from other attorneys who recognize colleagues for excellence in a given field.
-In 2015, Super Lawyers recognized him as a Rising Star for the third year in a row.

 Family and Free Time